 Signs and symptoms of Guillain-Barre syndrome may include:

-- Prickling, pins and needles sensations in your fingers, toes, ankles or wrists
+- A pins and needles sensation in your fingers, toes, ankles or wrists

 - Weakness in your legs that spreads to your upper body

 - Unsteady walking or inability to walk or climb stairs